Environmental movement

-The environmental movement (sometimes referred to as the ecology movement), also including conservation and green politics, is a diverse philosophical, social, and political movement for addressing environmental issues.
-Environmentalists advocate the just and sustainable management of resources and stewardship of the environment through changes in public policy and individual behaviour.
-In its recognition of humanity as a participant in (not enemy of) ecosystems, the movement is centered on ecology, health, and human rights.
+The environmental movement (sometimes referred to as the ecology movement) is a social movement that aims to protect the natural world from harmful environmental practices in order to create sustainable living.
+In its recognition of humanity as a participant in (not an enemy of) ecosystems, the movement is centered on ecology, health, as well as human rights.

-The environmental movement is an international movement, represented by a range of organizations, from enterprises to grassroots and varies from country to country.
+The environmental movement is an international movement, represented by a range of environmental organizations, from enterprises to grassroots and varies from country to country.
 Due to its large membership, varying and strong beliefs, and occasionally speculative nature, the environmental movement is not always united in its goals.
-The movement also encompasses some other movements with a more specific focus, such as the climate movement.
-At its broadest, the movement includes private citizens, professionals, religious devotees, politicians, scientists, nonprofit organizations, and individual advocates.
+At its broadest, the movement includes private citizens, professionals, religious devotees, politicians, scientists, nonprofit organizations, and individual advocates like former Wisconsin Senator Gaylord Nelson and Rachel Carson in the 20th century.

+Since the 1970s, public awareness, environmental sciences, ecology, and technology have advanced to include modern focus points like ozone depletion, climate change, acid rain, mutation breeding, genetically modified crops and genetically modified livestock.

+The climate movement can be regarded as a sub-type of the environmental movement.

+Scope

+The environmental movement contains a number of subcommunities, that have developed with different approaches and philosophies in different parts of the world.
+Notably, the early environmental movement experienced a deep tension between the philosophies of conservation and broader environmental protection.
+In recent decades the rise to prominence of environmental justice, indigenous rights and key environmental crises like the climate crises, has led to the development of other environmentalist identities.

+Focus points

+The environmental movement is broad in scope and can include any topic related to the environment, conservation, and biology, as well as the preservation of landscapes, flora, and fauna for a variety of purposes and uses.
+Examples include: